 Lists all the use case scripts associated with the current platform.
-The use case scripts must in the same directory where the DTSL scripts and .rvc file for the current platform are stored in the DS-5 Configuration databases.
+The use case scripts must be in the same directory where the DTSL scripts and .rvc file for the current platform are stored in the Arm Development Studio Configuration databases.